Key Takeaways

 Dosage Forms & Frequency

 Wegovy and Rybelsus come as a once-weekly injection.
 Patients self-inject or have a loved one inject them with the medication.
-Rybelsus is a daily pill, while compounded options can take the form of an injection or oral tablet.
+Specifically, Rybelsus is a daily pill.

 With semaglutide, a medical provider will start a patient on an initiation dose, checking if the drug is tolerated.
 If tolerated, they’ll slowly increase the dosage until it is at a maintenance concentration, the recommended dose for most patients.
 The dosage timelines differ for Wegovy, Ozempic, and Rybelsus.